mariyaLyapova/pqapp/README.md

 ## JSON Format

-Place your JSON files in the `input/` directory.
+Create an `input/` directory and place your JSON files there.
 Expected format:

 ```json
 {